Modularity of preferential attachment graphs: Introduction

+Quantifying community structure itself is a subtle task.
+Among the many measures proposed, modularity, introduced by Newman and Girvan in 2004~\cite{NeBook10,NeGi04}, has emerged as a central metric.
+The vertices of a graph with high modularity may be partitioned into subsets in which there are much more internal edges than we would expect by chance (see Definition~\ref{def:modularity}).
+Nowadays, modularity is widely used not only as a quality function judging the performance of community detection algorithms~\cite{KaPrTh21}, but also as a central ingredient of such algorithms, like in the Louvain algorithm \cite{BlGuLaLe08}, the Leiden algorithm \cite{TrWaEc19} or the Tel-Aviv algorithm \cite{GiSh_23}.
 Early theoretical results on modularity were given for trees \cite{Bagrow_trees_12} and regular graphs \cite{McSk_reg_lattice_13}.
 For a summary of results for various families of graphs check the appendix of \cite{DiSk20} by McDiarmid and Skerman from $2020$.
-More recent discoveries include \cite{ChFoSk21} by Chellig, Fountoulakis and Skerman (for random graphs on the hyperbolic plane), \cite{LaSu23} by Laso{\'n} and Sulkowska (for minor-free graphs) or \cite{LiMi22} by Lichev and Mitsche (for $3$-regular graphs and graphs with given degree sequence).
+More recent discoveries include \cite{ChFoSk21} by Chellig, Fountoulakis, and Skerman (for random graphs on the hyperbolic plane), \cite{LaSu23} by Laso{\'n} and Sulkowska (for minor-free graphs), \cite{LiMi22} by Lichev and Mitsche (for $3$-regular graphs and graphs with a given degree sequence), or \cite{Rybarczyk2025randomintersectiongraphs} by Rybarczyk (for random intersection graphs).

 Despite being so widely used in practice, modularity still suffers from a narrow theoretical study in the families of random graphs devoted to modeling real-life networks.
-The first results for the basic and most studied random graph, binomial $G(n,p)$, were given by McDiarmid and Skerman just in 2020 \cite{DiSk20}.
-It is commonly known that $G(n,p)$ does not reflect well most of real-world networks~\cite{KaPrTh21}.
-Preferential attachment models usually perform here much better.
-Prokhorenkova, Pra{\l}at and Raigorodskii opened the preliminary study on modularity of a basic preferential attachment graph in \cite{prokhorenkova2017modularity_internet_Math}.
+The first results for the well-known and most studied random graph, the binomial $G(n,p)$, were given by McDiarmid and Skerman just in 2020 \cite{DiSk20}.
+It is commonly known that $G(n,p)$ is a poor fit to real networks~\cite{KaPrTh21}.
+Preferential attachment models perform here much better.
+Prokhorenkova, Pra{\l}at, and Raigorodskii opened the preliminary study on modularity of a standard preferential attachment graph in \cite{prokhorenkova2017modularity_internet_Math}.
 They obtained non-trivial upper and lower bounds, however, the gap to close remained big.
-They conjectured that modularity of such graph with high probability tends to $0$ with $h$ (the number of edges added per step) tending to infinity (see Conjecture \ref{conj:mod->0}).
-In this paper we prove their conjecture, confirming the supposition that a basic preferential attachment model might have too small modularity to mirror well the behavior of real networks.
+They conjectured that the modularity of such a graph with high probability tends to $0$ with $h$ (the number of edges added per step) tending to infinity (see Conjecture \ref{conj:mod->0}).
+In this paper we prove their conjecture, confirming the supposition that a standard preferential attachment model might have too small modularity to mirror well the behavior of real networks.